JacopoMangiavacchi/Swift-TensorFlow-Sample-Notebooks/README.md

 # Swift-TensorFlow-Sample-Notebooks
-Collection of sample Swift for TensorFlow Colab Notebook
+Collection of sample Swift for TensorFlow Colab Notebooks

 ## XOR
 Classic Trivial Models for the XOR (^) Bit Mutual Exclusive Operation